Keeping birds and poultry

 If you want to keep poultry (including chickens, turkey and geese) on your property, and you are not an exempt commercial business, you must comply with the following rules as set out in our Local Laws.

-Number of birds you can keep
+Number of animals/birds you can keep

 Get a permit to keep multiple animals